 ¹ – Just to be clear, I do not run a massage parlor, nor do I have good massage skills so don’t go getting any bright ideas about what I can or cannot do for you.

 ³ – High inflations and hyperinflations are relatively unusual and generally have different causes than a household insolvency.
 After all, a high inflation is a macro event, not a micro event.
 For instance, hyperinflations generally occur during devastating macro events like the loss of a war, foreign currency borrowing, collapses in production, etc. Households go bankrupt in more micro events like a specific entity failing.
-In other words, we can think of hyperinflation as an entire economic system failing whereas household insolvencies are parts of an economic system failing.
-It’s VERY important to understand the different causes here when assessing how risky the governments debt and balance is.
+In other words, we can think of hyperinflation as an entire economic system failing whereas household insolvencies are parts of a microeconomic system failing.
+It’s VERY important to understand the different causes here when assessing how risky the governments debt and balance sheet is.